All Episodes

 Like these most people did not seem like Americans there.

-And so, you know, I think we should support, you know, this is basically an extremely relevant question as we return to the as you know if if the digital if the digital space becomes a little bit more uh let's say ai slot focused and we're we're forced now into more in-person type interactions and this is the way that we sort of move forward it becomes it matters who your neighbors are and it matters that they speak the same language as you uh even you know as today you know maybe your neighbor doesn't even speak english Yeah, absolutely.
+And so, you know, I think we should support, you know, this is basically an extremely relevant question as we return to the, if the digital, if the digital space becomes a little bit more uh, let's say, Ai slop focused and we're we're forced now into more in-person type interactions, and this is the way that we sort of move forward it, because it matters who your neighbors are and it matters that they speak the same language as you.

 I mean, the fact that I even have strong opinions on which style of Latin American cuisine is the best is an indication that assimilation is completely broken down.

-Dude, I gotta say, like I've been big on the Colombian recently.
+I gotta say, like i've been, i've been big on the Colombian recently.

-What other benefits do you think mass deportations will have for Americans that are like tangible, little tangible stuff like that little treats?
+What other benefits do you think mass deportations will have for Americans that are like tangible, tangible stuff, like that little treat so so actually you, you put me onto this.

 I mean, one of the most obvious ones is just going to be housing.